 - Re-glazing where there may be a security risk

 - Blocked drains (below ground)

 - Dangerous structures

 - Heating or hot water failure where there is no alternative source of heating (October to March)

 Urgent jobs are situations that may cause inconvenience but pose no actual immediate danger to a person or property.
+We aim to make urgent repairs within the first 3 days of reporting them.
 Typical urgent works are:

 - Faulty door entry systems where there may be a security risk